 Serving Ideas

-- A big, juicy piece of Butternut Squash Bruschetta sounds perfect with a mug of Non Dairy Hot Chocolate for dessert.
-(Followed by a nice, fluffy bed.)
+- A simple mug of Hot Chocolate would be nice for dessert.
+Followed by a nice, fluffy bed.

-- You can go the toast and salad route, too.
-Start with a roasted pear salad, a refreshing celery, hazelnut and Parmesan salad, this simple and tasty Italian Green Bean salad, or just lots of greens and vinaigrette like in this Superfoods Salad.
+- You can add a salad to the mix here too.
+Start with this roasted pear salad, or a refreshing celery, hazelnut and Parmesan salad.
+This simple and tasty Italian Green Bean salad always works, or go for greens and vinaigrette like in this Superfoods Salad.

-- Cookies make an easy dessert, and some soft, delicious Lemon Shortbread would be outstanding, or some Macadamia Shortbread Cookies (that have a drizzle of white chocolate) or live a little and make some of the best Rice Krispy treats you’ve ever had (according to my neighbor), or go all-out cozy and make these Best Cider Apples, or these outstanding Mini Caramel Apple Pies.
+- Cookies make an easy dessert, and some soft, delicious Lemon Shortbread would be outstanding, or these Macadamia Shortbread Cookies that have a drizzle of white chocolate on top.

 Frequently Asked Questions